skuqre/rb-anise/src/pages/tos.md

 By using the Bot's services, you acknowledge that you have read, understood, and agreed to the following Terms.
 You also agree to follow Discord's [Terms of Service](https://discord.com/terms/) and [Community Guidelines](https://discord.com/guidelines/).
 <br><br>
-By using the Bot's AI chatbot function, you agree to follow Character.AI's [Terms of Service](https://character.ai/tos/) and [Community Guidelines](https://character.ai/community-guidelines/).
+By using the Bot's AI chatbot function, you agree to follow the [AI Rules](/rb-anise/ai-rules/).

 ## III.
 User Responsibilities